owncloud/android/user_manual/android_app.rst

 Sharing Files
 ~~~~~~~~~~~~~

-You can share with other ownCloud users and groups, and create public share links.
+You can share with other ownCloud users and groups, and create public or private share links.

 .. note:: Multiple public links per/file is only available with ownCloud X.